jump-dev/JuMP.jl/docs/src/installation.md

 ### Supported solvers

-!!! note
 Most solvers are not written in Julia, and some require commercial licenses to use, so installation is often more complex.
   * If a solver has a `Yes` in the `Manual Installation` column, the solver requires a manual installation step, such as downloading and installing a binary, or obtaining a commercial license.
 Consult the README of the relevant Julia package for more information.
   * If the solver has `Yesᴹ`, the solver requires an installation of [MATLAB](https://www.mathworks.com/products/matlab.html).
   * If the `Manual Installation` column is missing an entry, installing the Julia package will download and install any relevant solver binaries automatically, and you shouldn't need to do anything other than `Pkg.add`.

-!!! note
 Solvers with a missing entry in the `Julia Package` column are written in Julia.
 The link in the `Solver` column is the corresponding Julia package.

 | Solver                                                                         | Julia Package                                                                    | Manual Installation | License  | Supports        |
 | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------------- | ------------------- | -------- | ----------------|